 2. Build high-value lookalike audiences from your high-value customer segments.

-3. Target these lookalike audiences with personalised paid social ads featuring the hero product.
-Use messaging such as “products you’ll love” or emphasising key features that appeal to the target audience’s lifestyle.
+3. Target these lookalike audiences with personalized paid social ads featuring the hero product.
+Use messaging such as “products you’ll love” or emphasizing key features that appeal to the target audience’s lifestyle.

 4. After clicking on the ad, direct the prospect to the relevant product page on your website.